 I felt a little uneasy walking up the concrete stairs as some had huge chunks missing.

-Inside the barracks there were many services for the police offices including a barber shop and even a bar!
+Inside the barracks, there were many services for the police officers including a barber shop and even a bar!

 A few items left behind, covered in years of dust, provided an idea of how things once were.

-The main police headquarters building seems to be in better shape than the rest of structures and it where the art exhibition was being held (it wasn’t particularly interesting).
+The main police headquarters building seems to be in better shape than the rest of the structures and it is where the art exhibition was being held (it wasn’t particularly interesting).

 In some rooms the floors looked like they had or were in imminent danger of collapse – luckily there were warning signs.